batmen-lab/BioMANIA/README.md

 We provide a robust training script for additional customization and enhancement of the BioMANIA project.
 Follow the steps in the Training section to modify library settings, download materials, generate JSON files, and train models.

+Currently we support creating BioMANIA app starting from the source code, and it's even better if it's a PyPI standard package.
+We provide a [tutorial](Git2APP.md) to convert github source code to our BioMANIA app!

 1. Modify the library setting in `configs/model_config.py`, and add the url links to `Lib_cheatsheet.json`.
 ```shell
 LIB = 'scanpy'